Trolleybuses in Seattle: Recommitting to the trolleybus system

 After years of planning, King County Metro installed a new section of trolley wire near Seattle Pacific University in North Queen Anne and placed it into service in March 2017.
 Before this project, coaches used on Routes 3 and 4 laid over in residential areas of Queen Anne.
 This new wire allowed Routes 3 and 4 to join Route 13 in serving Seattle Pacific University, providing more frequent service to the campus.

-Recommitting to the trolleybus system

 On March 23, 2020, King County Metro indefinitely suspended several bus routes in response to the COVID-19 pandemic, which included route 47.
-Route 47 is still suspended as of March 2022.
+Route 47 is still suspended as of May 2024.

-With the opening of the Northgate Link Light Rail extension on October 2, 2021, routes 43, 44, 49, and 70 serve the U District Station using the loop on NE 47th Street and 12th Avenue NE as construction of new wire on NE 43rd Street has been delayed until early 2022.
-Wire on 15th Avenue NE north of NE 45th Street is temporarily disused until route 48 is electrified.
+With the opening of the Northgate Link Light Rail extension on October 2, 2021, routes 43, 44, 49, and 70 were planned to be revised in the University District to serve the new U District station, but implementation of the route changes was postponed indefinitely (the changes being shown in updated schedules but with the four routes "rerouted" to continue following their old routings starting on the same day, October 2) because of delays in preparing a new bus-only lane on NE 43rd Street and installing overhead trolley wires along the new routing.
+The new loop, along NE 43rd Street and 12th Avenue NE, opened for service with buses on Saturday, June 25, 2022, and with trolleybuses on the Monday, June 27, 2022.
+The wire that had been used by route 70 on 15th Avenue NE north of NE 45th Street is disused, but Metro has proposed that it be used for route 48 when that route is electrified.